 Similarly, the counter increments or decrements on each edge of channels A and B for X4 encoding.
 Whether the counter increments or decrements depends on which channel leads the other.
 Each cycle results in four increments or decrements, as shown in Figure 4.

 Some quadrature encoders have a third channel, channel Z, which is also referred to as the index channel.
 A high level on channel Z causes the counter to be reloaded with a specified value in a specified phase of the quadrature cycle.
 You can program this reload to occur in any one of the four phases in a quadrature cycle.

 Channel Z behavior—when it goes high and how long it stays high—differs with quadrature encoder designs.
-You must refer to the documentation for your quadrature encoder to obtain timing of channel Z with respect to channels A and B. You must then ensure that channel Z is high during at least a portion of the phase you specify for reload.
+You must refer to the documentation for your quadrature encoder to obtain the timing of channel Z with respect to channels A and B. You must then ensure that channel Z is high during at least a portion of the phase you specify for reload.
 For instance, in Figure 5, channel Z is never high when channel A is high and channel B is low.
 Thus, the reload must occur in some other phase.

 In Figure 5, the reload phase is when both channel A and channel B are low.
 The reload occurs when this phase is true and channel Z is high.
 Incrementing and decrementing takes priority over reloading.
-Thus, when the channel B goes low to enter the reload phase, the increment occurs first.
+Thus, when channel B goes low to enter the reload phase, the increment occurs first.
 The reload occurs within one maximum timebase period after the reload phase becomes true.
 After the reload occurs, the counter continues to count as before.
-The figure illustrates channel Z reload with X4 decoding.
+The figure illustrates channel Z reloaded with X4 decoding.

 Figure 5.
-Channel Z Reloaded with X4 Decoding
+Channel Z Reloaded With X4 Decoding

 Before connecting any signals, locate your device pinout.